 New pesticide safety guide released

-Guide includes practical solutions to aid in pesticide handling safety.
+Guide contains practical solutions to aid in safe handling of pesticides.

 Many practical ideas to solve everyday problems with pesticide handling have been invented and used by growers throughout Washington State.
 The Pacific Northwest Agricultural Safety and Health Center, known as PNASH, studied these farm-bred and tested ideas and put them together in a new guide called Practical Solutions for Pesticide Safety, available in both Spanish and English.

 The guide gives voice to farmer experts who are the innovators of practical solutions for problems on the farm.

 The “Interventions to Minimize Worker and Family Pesticide Exposures” project at PNASH started by interviewing 31 experts including pesticide handlers, farm managers, and pesticide safety educators, with the aim of identifying barriers and solutions to pesticide safety.
 From this, an expert working group made up of growers, managers, pesticide handlers, and safety educators was formed to identify and prioritize pesticide safety hazards and solutions.
 The group also vetted the practicality of proposed solutions and tested some solutions on farm.

 Each solution had to be compatible with work activities, convenient for handlers and management, as well as adaptable and affordable for other workplaces.
 The solution had to minimize pesticide exposure and not create a new health or safety problem.
 The results are 24 practical solutions put together in a colorful, easy-to-read manual that addresses the following pesticide safety categories:

 - Pesticide application and drift reduction

 - Emergency and sanitation facilities